-1. Recommendations on the operating environment 8

-1.1 Introduction

-1.2 Security watch

-1.3 Physical security measures

-1.4 Organizational security measures

-1.5 Human agents

-1.6 IT security environment

-1.0 If Security environment

-2. Getting started with the SMC server 13

-2.1 Connecting to the SMC server's web interface 13

-2.2 Connecting to the command line interface

-2.3 Installing the SMC license 14

-2.3.1 Troubleshooting 14

-3. Warning before connecting SNS firewalls to the SMC server 15

-5. Walling before connecting 5N5 lifewalls to the 5Mc server 13

-4. Connecting SNS firewalls to the SMC server 16

-4.1 Connecting a firewall with a factory configuration to the server

-4.1.1 Declaring the firewall in the SMC server web interface

-4.1.2 Building the firewall connecting package

-4.1.3 Installing the connecting package on the firewall from a USB drive

-4.2 Connecting a firewall already in production to the server

-4.2.1 Declaring the firewall in the SMC server web interface

-4.2.2 Building the firewall connecting package

-4.2.3 Installing the connecting package on the firewall

-4.3 Connecting a high availability cluster to the server

-4.3.1 Declaring the cluster in the SMC server web interface

-4.3.2 Building the cluster connecting package

-4.4 Troubleshooting with the server's logs

-4.4.1 Generating a firewall's connecting package

-4.4.2 Installing the connecting package on the firewall

-4.5 Importing SNS firewalls from a CSV file

-4.5.1 Creating the CSV file

-4.5.2 Importing firewalls from the web interface

-4.5.3 Importing firewalls in command line

-F. Companishing CNC Constraints 27

-5. Supervising SNS firewalls

-5.1 Monitoring and organizing firewalls

-5.1.1 Getting information about firewalls

-5.1.2 Exporting monitoring data

-5.1.3 Organizing firewalls by folders

-5.1.4 Checking usage of a firewall in the configuration

-5.2 Accessing firewall logs and activity reports 30

-6. Configuring SNS firewalls 31

-6.1 Editing firewall settings 31

-6.1.1 Adding custom properties

-6.1.2 Editing the value of a custom firewall property

-6.1.3 Importing/exporting custom firewall properties

-6.2 Creating custom variables 34
+1. Recommendations on the operating environment 8 1.1 Recommendations 8 1.1.1 Physical security measures 1.1.2 Organizational security measures 1.1.3 Human agents 1.1.4 IT security environment 9 1.2 Configurations and usage mode subject to the evaluation of SNS firewalls 10 2.
+Getting started with the SMC server 14 2.1 Connecting to the SMC server's web interface 14 2.2 Connecting to the command line interface 2.3 Installing the SMC license 2.3.1 Troubleshooting 3.
+Warning before connecting SNS firewalls to the SMC server 16 4.
+Connecting SNS firewalls to the SMC server 17 4.1 Connecting a firewall with a factory configuration to the server 4.1.1 Declaring the firewall in the SMC server web interface 4.1.2 Building the firewall connecting package 4.1.3 Installing the connecting package on the firewall from a USB drive 4.2 Connecting a firewall already in production to the server 4.2.1 Declaring the firewall in the SMC server web interface 4.2.2 Building the firewall connecting package 4.2.3 Installing the connecting package on the firewall 4.3 Connecting a high availability cluster to the server 4.3.1 Declaring the cluster in the SMC server web interface 4.3.2 Building the cluster connecting package 22 4.3.3 Installing the connecting package on the active node of the cluster 4.4 Troubleshooting with the server's logs 4.4.1 Generating a firewall's connecting package 4.4.2 Installing the connecting package on the firewall 4.5 Importing SNS firewalls from a CSV file 4.5.1 Creating the CSV file 4.5.2 Importing firewalls from the web interface 25 4.5.3 Importing firewalls in command line 26 5.
+Supervising SNS firewalls 28 5.1 Monitoring and organizing firewalls 28 5.1.1 Getting information about firewalls 5.1.2 Exporting monitoring data 5.1.3 Organizing firewalls by folders 5.1.4 Checking usage of a firewall in the configuration 5.2 Accessing firewall logs and activity reports 31 6.
+Configuring SNS firewalls 6.1 Editing firewall settings 6.1.1 Adding custom properties 6.1.2 Editing the value of a custom firewall property 6.1.3 Importing/exporting custom firewall properties 6.2 Creating custom variables 35